ellisp/blog-source/_posts/2025-10-18-homicide-and-gini.md

 I saw [this post (toot?) on Mastodon](https://mastodon.sdf.org/@dlakelan/115055789165555934) from Daniel Lakens mentioning in passing that "On the other hand, the homicide rate across the world is well modeled as exp(k * income_gini_coefficient)."
 This struck me as worth checking; So I did!
 It turns out it is more or less correct.

 Here is a chart I drew of homicides per 100,000 population on the vertical axis versus income or consumption inequality on the horizontal.
+Consumption is the preferred way to measure poverty and inequality in poorer countries in particular, so in this data, which comes from the World Bank, it is used when available.

 <object type="image/svg+xml" data='/img/0303-scatter.svg' width='100%'><img src='/img/0303-scatter.png' width='100%'></object>

 It's not a big point, but the model implied by Professor Lakens would be a straight diagonal line, what you'd get if you just used `geom_smooth(method = lm, formula = y ~ x - 1)`.
 I haven't shown his, but two slightly more complex models.

 Here's the code that downloads the data, fits those models and draws the chart.
 A few things to note:

 * There's a bit of fancy footwork to define which countries I label on the chart, and in the end also a few I chose manually and ad hoc because I was interested in them.
 * While the y axis in this plot uses a logarithm transform, for the model itself I transformed the response variable not with a logarithm but with a BoxCox transformation that still works when countries have zero homicides in a particular year.
-I toyed with alternatives like using a generalized linear model with a log link (which still works when data is observed to be zero, because it will be predicted/expected to be slightly more) but decided to avoid this so I could use `lme` which lets me specify autocorrelated error terms
+I toyed with alternatives like using a generalized linear model with a log link (which still works when data is observed to be zero, because it will be predicted/expected to be slightly more) but decided to avoid this so I could use `lme` which lets me specify autocorrelated error terms.
-* Because the model and plot are both a bit complex I set out my own prediction grid and calculate expected values and crude (ie assuming asymptotic normality) confidence intervals rather than using `marginaleffects` package to get me something out of the box
+* Because the model and plot are both a bit complex I set out my own prediction grid and calculate expected values and crude (ie assuming asymptotic normality) confidence intervals rather than using `marginaleffects` package to get me something out of the box.
-* The ribbons drawn are showing the expected homicide rate for the country with random country effect closest to zero, which happens to be Czechia with the data at the time of writing (17 October 2025)
+* The ribbons drawn are showing the expected homicide rate for the country with random country effect closest to zero, which happens to be Czechia with the data at the time of writing (17 October 2025).
 * The ribbons are also based on the assumption that the hypothetical country they refer to has an average inequality (over all years for which there are observations) as shown on the horizontal axis.
 This point is pretty crucial.

 {% highlight R lineanchors %}